Pennsylvania Opioid Addiction Attorneys

 - Difficulties sleeping

-In the long-term, NAS can lead to developmental growth delays, behavioral problems, and higher risk of attention-deficit disorder.
+In the long-term, NAS can lead to developmental growth delays, behavioral problems, and a higher risk of attention-deficit disorder.

 What Are the Treatment Options for Neonatal Abstinence Syndrome?

 There are medical procedures that can help your baby receive the proper treatment for their addiction.
 These can help improve your babies help and increase their growth rate.
 Contact a professional for more information on what treatment is best for your baby.

 Some of these include: